How Voyo is bringing a new type of connectivity to consumers.

 We are planning an upcoming launch of our API for developers who want to build apps using the robust vehicle data that can be collected by Voyo.
 We expect this to be a very interesting release for the development community.
 The competition typically tracks somewhere around 10 vehicle operating parameters, whereas our API will track 10 times that amount.
 This type of data will be a treasure trove for both app designers and system integrators.
 The development community is important to Voyo’s value, so we want to give its members the tools they need to make great apps.

-As global editor, Amy works with frogs around the world to craft stories about the impact of design and technology on society.
+As global editor, Amy worked with frogs around the world to craft stories about the impact of design and technology on society.

 Dan Chen is a strategist at frog.
 His passions lie at the intersection of technology, architecture and cities.
 He received his MBA from Stanford GSB and his undergraduate degree in economics from Harvard University.